Wrestling in Iran: History

 This practice has survived into the modern era through various attempts to downplay the pre-Islamic roots of the country.
-It made the transition from the Pahlavi shah's efforts to modernise the country and through the transition of the 1979 Revolution.
+It made the transition from the Pahlavi shah's efforts to modernise the country and through the transition of the 1979 revolution.

 Interactions with the U.S.

-After the election of Mohammad Khatami as president in 1997, he considered wrestling as a possible way to reopen diplomatic relations between Iran and U.S, after nearly two decades.
+After the election of Mohammad Khatami as president in 1997, he considered wrestling as a possible way to reopen diplomatic relations between Iran and U.S., after nearly two decades.
 This was an Iranian take on Nixon-era "ping pong" diplomacy with China.

 In Feb.
 2017 Iran planned on denying visas to U.S. wrestlers for the Freestyle World Cup.
 This was done in response to President Trump's travel ban to seven Muslim majority countries.
 The decision to bar U.S. participants was eventually overturned by Iranian officials after a U.S. federal judge temporarily blocked Trump's ban on Iranians traveling to the U.S.

-Professional Wrestling
+Professional wrestling

 One professional wrestling promotion that operates in Iran is the Iran Wrestling Group (IWG).
 The promotion was founded in 2009.
 They have run shows including "IWG First War" and "IWG Lord of the Ring."

-Professional wrestler Hossein Khosrow Ali Vaziri was born in Tehran, Iran March 14, 1942.
-He has wrestled globally under the name The Iron Sheik.
+Professional wrestler Hossein Khosrow Ali Vaziri, originally from Damghan, Iran, may have been born on March 14, 1942, but celebrated his birthday on September 9.

+Women's wrestling

+After the 1979 revolution, Iranian women's wrestling, although faced with limitations, was able to achieve domestic and international achievements.
+However, it has more financial problems than men's wrestling.